raneymjohnGit/Austin_TX_House_Listings/README.md

 # Purpose
 The purpose of this project was to do an in-depth exploratory analysis of Austin house sales data to 1) identify which home characteristics determine price 2) discover meaningful insights about relationships between the variables in a sale 3) apply a machine learning model to predict the price of a typical house in Austin, TX.

-## Objective:
+# Objective:
 1) identify which home characteristics determine price
 2) discover meaningful insights about relationships between the variables in a sale
 3) apply a machine learning model to predict the price of a typical house in Austin, TX.

-## Topic Motivation
+# Topic Motivation
 As discussed in the background section, Austin, TX has an incredibly competitive housing market, fueled by low inventory and increasing demand from migration.
 Buyers faced additional challenges as mortgage rates began to increase in the latter half of 2021.
 For aspiring homeowners, the experience of trying purchase a house is harrowing, with listings receiving multiple offers over asking price almost immediately.
 Austin is also the home of three of our group members, two of whom are hoping to buy a home in the next five years.
 These exciting changes in the marekt make it an attractive target for exploratory data analysis and to practice our skills by applying a machine learning model to predict house price.

-## Data Source
+# Data Source
 We used a "AustinHousingdata" dataset sourced from Kaggle, originally scraped from Zillow by Eric Pierce using a third party API.
 We chose this dataset because it is extensive (over 15,000 data points), covers several years of interest (2018 - 2021), and has a broad set of house characteristics concerning location, size, rooms, school information, and more.
 House sales are not public record in Texas, so extensive datasets are difficult to access.
 In addition, other analyses of this dataset are publicly available, which provided some context for our project.
 Link to the dataset is below: https://www.kaggle.com/code/threnjen/austin-housing-eda-nlp-models-visualizations/data?select=austinHousingData.csv

-## Focus Questions
+# Focus Questions
 1) Can we predict the price of a house in Austin under December 2019 market conditions using a machine learning model?
 2) Which features drive the price of houses in Austin?
 3) What other meaningful relationships between variables can be discovered in this dataset?

-## Database
+# Database
--   The database we are using is PostgreSQL, hosted by Heroku.
+-   The database management system we are using is PostgreSQL, hosted by Heroku.
 The database contains seven tables, and connects to our machine learning models in Google Colaboratory notebooks.
 Flask and JavaScript are used to to display data from the database on our front end website.

 <p align="center" width="100%">
     <img width="50%" src="https://github.com/raneymjohnGit/Austin_TX_House_Listings/blob/53fa41df2eb98dc0afdd1672270ee6514f4d05b9/Images/database_ERD.png">
 </p>

-## Data Cleaning and Analysis
+# Data Cleaning and Analysis
 -   Python and pandas were used to clean and analyze the data in google colab notebooks.
 See the [Cleaning Data for Machine Learning Model] (Jayan/Analysis/Cleaning_Data_for_Machine_Learning_Model.ipynb) google colab notebook for a detailed and commented analysis.
     - The distribution of variables was examined, including many with right-skew.
     - Poor data was identified and removed, corrected, or imputed.